formtools/docs/README.md

 ### Page metadata

-I'm adding in the option to search the documentation.
+I'm current working on adding documentation search feature.
 In order for this to be as useful as possible, the pages can have these optional front-matter tags to provide additional metadata for the search.

 ```
 version: FT2
 page_type: overview
 category: modules
+tags: permissions,visualization
 ```

 #### version